PaloAltoNetworks/KIEMPossible/README.md

 - For EKS, you will be prompted once your credentials expire to re-enter them in order for the tool to continue running
 - The speed of log ingestion is limited to rate limiting set by the public cloud providers - while the values set worked best for the setup tested, you can modify these by changing the log "chunk" sizes in the code (`pkg/log_parsing/extract_aws.go`, `pkg/log_parsing/extract_azure.go`, and `pkg/log_parsing/extract_gcp.go`)
 - In GCP, the Logging API has a relatively low rate limit.
 To tackle this, we set a high `pageSize` for each request sent - this is still not as fast as ingestion for the other cloud providers but works moderately well
 - Lastly, in GKE logs, the `groups` claim is not displayed.
-As such, we have no (current) way of handling group inheritance for GKE, meaning the only permissions displayed are those we derive from the bindings within the cluster
+As such, we do not (currently) support handling group inheritance for GKE, meaning the only permissions displayed are those we derive from the bindings within the cluster